crowdsecurity/cs-wordpress-bouncer/docs/USER_GUIDE.md

 or if you are using some plugin that bypass the WordPress core load process (as the [WP Super Cache plugin](https://wordpress.org/plugins/wp-super-cache/) in Simple mode for example), bouncing will not be effective.

+To ensure that any php script will be bounced if called from a browser, you should try the `auto prepend file` mode.

 In this mode, every browser access to a php script will be bounced.

 To enable the `auto prepend file` mode, you have to configure your server by adding an `auto_prepend_file` directive